-To continue to build on that success, Cleveland Clinic will break ground this fall on a new medical education building — to be shared by Lerner College of Medicine and Case Western Reserve University (CWRU) School of Medicine.
+To continue to build on that success, Cleveland Clinic will break ground this fall on a new health education campus — to be shared by Lerner College of Medicine and Case Western Reserve University (CWRU) School of Medicine.
 The 165,000-square-foot building will sit on Cleveland Clinic’s campus and be supported by philanthropy, including lead gifts from the Cleveland Foundation, Medical Mutual of Ohio and Mt.
 Sinai Health Care Foundation.
 The project, unlike any other in the country, will integrate education of doctors, nurses, physician assistants and dentists in a holistic, "interprofessional" manner.

 Training Tomorrow’s Caregivers

 >> With the new campus will come a focus on leadership skills, practice management, quality outcomes and value-based medicine — all of which are increasingly critical in an era of healthcare reform.

 There won’t be many traditional classrooms “where a professor stands up and gives a lecture that nobody listens to,” says Dr. Young.
 Classrooms instead will have several interactive screens that can beam in a faculty member from down the road or the other side of the planet, allow students to interact with a simulated or real patient, and access a virtual medical library.
 Students will make use of technology to its fullest potential — just as they’ll be expected to do in practice.